 Recurrent fever or chest pain, with or without frequent bouts of pneumonia Overview of Pneumonia Pneumonia is an infection of the small air sacs of the lungs (alveoli) and the tissues around them.
 Pneumonia is one of the most common causes of death worldwide.
 Often, pneumonia is the final... read more , may also occur.
 People with widespread bronchiectasis may develop wheezing or shortness of breath.
 People whose bronchiectasis progresses to cor pulmonale or chronic respiratory failure Respiratory Failure Respiratory failure is a condition in which the level of oxygen in the blood becomes dangerously low or the level of carbon dioxide in the blood becomes dangerously high.
 Conditions that block... read more also have fatigue, lethargy, and worsening shortness of breath, particularly during exertion.
 If bronchiectasis is severe and chronic, people commonly lose weight.

-People may have flares (exacerbations) of disease.
+People may have flares (exacerbations) of disease, sometimes with pneumonia.
 Exacerbations may result from a new or worsening infection.
 When an exacerbation occurs, people may have more severe cough, increased sputum production, or worsening of breathing difficulties.

 Diagnosis of Bronchiectasis